ohsu-qin/qiprofile/doc/source/development.rst

   fixed and the comment deleted before a new version is tagged and released.

+* Edit forms conform to the REST data model.
+Specifically:

+  - Validate the data upon input as determined by the model validation.

+  - Resolve conflicts between data capture and the model, e.g. the default value or validation.

 * Changes are made in a git branch.
 Make a local git branch by executing the following command::

       git checkout -b <branch>

   The branch name is lower case underscore, e.g. ``image_detail``.
 A long-lived or jointly developed branched is pushed to master, e.g.

       git push origin <branch>

   Rebase the branch from time to time as follows:

       git rebase master

   This integrates the branch with the master, detects conflicts and facilitates subsequent merge.

   Before merging the branch with the master, rebase and run all tests:

       grunt test

   The branch is merged into the master with the following commands:

       git checkout master
       git merge --no-ff <branch>

   Note the ``--no-ff`` option, which ensures that an audit trail of the merge is kept in a log commit, even if there are no merge conflicts.